Nitrux/nitrux-bug-tracker/README.md

 You should not file a bug if you are:

 1. Requesting new software.
-2. Do not discuss features and existing policies or propose features or ideas.
-For such circumstances, please add a feature request.
+2. Filing a bug against software not maintained or developed by Nitrux.

-3. Filing a bug against software not maintained or developed by Nitrux.
+Additionally, do not discuss features and existing policies or propose features or ideas.
+For such circumstances, please add a [feature request](#how-to-make-a-feature-request).

 #### Submitting a bug report